klux21/callback_printf/README.txt

 callback_printf?
 But why even another sprintf clone?
-Because it is one of the most important C functions but the lack of the portability of the format specifiers especially between Windows and Posix systems can be can be very annoying and the workaround and required adjustments may cost a lot of time.
+Because it is one of the most important C functions but the lack of the portability of the format specifiers especially between Windows and Posix systems can be can be very annoying and alle the required workaround and adjustments may cost a lot of time.
+Who wants to mess around with different prefixes or format strings on every new platform?
-Right there are a plenty of other implementations already that you can use as well.
-But most don't really care the performance, the portability, lack floating point and especially long double support, don't convert of Unicode strings to UTF-8 and don't care much about the conformance to the C standard and even less about the great printf parameter validation features of the gcc which is a great help for the prevention unexpected crashes within a printf like function.
+OK - there are a plenty of other implementations already that you can use as well.
+But most those don't really care the performance and the portability, lack often floating point and especially long double support, don't convert your Unicode strings to UTF-8 and don't care much about the conformance to the C standard and even less about the great printf parameter validation features of the gcc which is a great help for preventing unexpected crashes within printf like function.
 You don't want any internal locks, unnecessary allocations or strange implementations which may slow down your even if every microsecond counts. callback_printf uses only the stack of the